Holiday Burnout is a very real thing.

 Take a deep breath in from the belly, hold, and breathe out slowing saying “Here.
 Now.”

-If alcohol doesn’t look good on you, maybe give it a temporary or permanent rest.
+If alcohol doesn’t look good on you, maybe give it a temporary or permanent rest to heal that burnout feeling.
 At the very least, know your limits and honour them with pride.

 It’s cool to get creative with non-alcoholic beverages and your favourite cocktail bar will be happy to indulge you too.
 Throw in some adaptogenic herbs and you’ll be the hottest wellness warrior at the party.

 You’ve been working hard to embrace a healthy lifestyle this year, your nutrition has been working for you and you’re feeling good.
 Enjoy the treats you choose and also feel great saying “No, thank you”.
 If you know you’ll be in an environment with totally different values around food, make your own contribution to the table.
 There are so many different dietary requirements these days so having different food choices doesn’t leave us on the outside as much as it once did.
 However, if this remains a challenge for you, know your values and feel good about honouring what’s best for you.

 Nutrition can be a sneaky way to experience burnout if you're not careful.